Chapter 2 : Promises, Promises

 I meet his glare with doe eyes; the very epitome of false innocence.

 A small silence greets us, but I find that for the first time it is not comfortable, like the ones that tend to take place as a friendship develops.
-This silence carries tension.
+This silence carries with it an undercurrent of meaning, purspose, tension.
+This silence is loud.

 His eyes search my own and I worry what will soon follow.